Committees

 The Elder Law Committee shares information among members and the public regarding issues of major concern to the elderly and practitioners representing them.
 Such issues include access to health care, Medicaid, asset planning, housing, community resources and institutional placement, pension benefits, health care decision making, private and Medicare health insurance, administrative proceedings, attorneys’ fees, veterans’ benefits, and exploitation of the elderly.

-Chair: Kelly Barrett Sarama Vice-Chair: Elizabeth A. Ingold
+Chair: Elizabeth A. Ingold

 Board Liaison: Sharon Nosenchuck

 The International Law Committee promotes the practice and study of international law.
-In today’s global environment, crossborder, and international issues impact nearly all areas of the law, including business transactions, litigation, intellectual property, tax, employment, estate planning, and family law.
+In today’s global environment, cross- border and international issues impact nearly all areas of the law, including business transactions, litigation, intellectual property, tax, employment, estate planning, and family law.
 This is especially true in Erie County given the area’s close proximity to Canada.
 The committee brings together local attorneys spanning various practice areas to learn about and discuss a broad range of international topics, including cross-border investment transactions, international arbitration, foreign judgment enforcement, trade and immigration.
 The committee also collaborates with attorneys and bar associations in Canada.

-Chairs: Jeffrey D. Coren and Jill A. Apa
+Chair: Jeffrey D. Coren

 The Judges’ Committee promotes discussion and interchange of ideas in connection with issues of interest and concern to the judiciary.

-Chair: Hon.
-Deborah A. Chimes Board Liaison: Hon.
+Board Liaison: Hon.
 Stephanie A. Saunders

 The Judiciary Committee investigates and evaluates the qualifications of candidates for judicial office in Erie County.
 The ratings are made public to assist voters in selecting their choices in the general election each November.